Fairbairn-Sykes fighting knife - Second Pattern.

 According to Dr. William Windrum in his book ‘The Earliest Commando Knives’ page 57-58 H.G.
 Long marked their Commando knives with 9.

-This is however not the entire truth, because I have seen knives marked both with 9 and J. Clark & Son
+This is however his own theory.
+I have seen knives marked both with 9 and J. Clark & Son

 He says that this mark is very rare.
 There is only a handful known specimens with 9.